Blog post

 5. Optimize

-The information gained from the monitoring phase allows you to know if the “to-be” process is actually giving the expected results.
+The information gained from the monitoring phase allows you to know if the to-be process is actually giving the expected results.
 In the last step of the BPM lifecycle, you optimize the process to find ways to improve it further and enable the organization to work more efficiently.

 As said above, processes are by definition repetitive, and continuously implementing even small improvements can really affect the overall performance.